How to Practice in a Golf Simulator – 40 Easy Ways

 Check out the feature in the Skytrak App where you can choose fairways that dogleg left or right.
 You can alter the distance at which the dogleg starts too.

-Skytrak Launch Monitor Fairway Setup
+SkyTrak Launch Monitor Fairway Setup

 This is great for practicing hitting draws and fades into fairways of different shapes.
 It will really help your game off the tee!